Killed U.S. Troops, Names & Dates

 1987 6 13 Screen Shot 2015-01-20 at 11.27.32 PM

 On June 13, 1987 Military Policeman Randall Harris was shot and killed while patrolling the perimeter fence at Palmerola Air Base (Soto Cano).
 The U.S. Government asserts he was killed by a Honduran soldier and is listed as a homicide.
 Terrorists and guerrilla insurgent activity was rampant throughout Honduras during the war.
 Randall Harris was never given any combat honors.
-Two other U.S. troops were killed in Honduras and are listed as homicide.
+Two other U.S. troops (Roberts & Hudgens both in 1986) were killed in Honduras and are listed as homicide.
 Two U.S. troops are listed as killed by homicide in El Salvador during the Central America War, but we now know they are LTC Pickett and SP4 Dawson who were both wounded POW’s who were executed.
 Several others died in Honduras under mysterious circumstances including W. Drew Harrington, Craig Lee, Arthur Fusco and Michael Uyeda to mention a few.

 U.S. troops murdered in Vietnam, Afghanistan, Iraq or at Ft.
 Hood by ‘friendly’ forces or terrorists receive proper combat honors and recognition.